wikispeedruns/wikipedia-speedruns/README.md

 Rather than computing the path as part of the request, which freezes up the server, flask passes off the scraper tasks to another process managed by celery (and communicates through redis).
-These tasks are defined using python decorators, examples of which can be seen [here] (https://github.com/wikispeedruns/wikipedia-speedruns/blob/scraper_task_queue/apis/scraper_api.py).
+These tasks are defined using python decorators, examples of which can be seen [here](https://github.com/wikispeedruns/wikipedia-speedruns/blob/scraper_task_queue/apis/scraper_api.py).

 #### Windows setup